Grace Gems for DECEMBER 2007

 humbled himself greatly."
 Corrections are corrosives

-to eat out the proud flesh
+to eat out the proud flesh.
+"Remembering my misery,

 the wormwood and the gall; my soul is humbled in me."